 - a.
 An employee with the QMFNB is entitled to Parental Leave in accordance with applicable legislation. - b.
 All employees are entitled to sixty-three (63) weeks of unpaid Parental Leave to care for a newborn child of the employee or a child who is in the care of the employee for the purpose of adoption.
-The aggregate amount of leave that may be taken by more than one employee for Maternity Leave and Parental Leave in respect of the same birth shall not exceed 86 weeks, but the aggregate amount of leave that may be taken by one employee for Maternity Leave and Parental Leave that may be taken by one employee for Maternity Leave and Parental Leave that may be taken by one employee for Maternity Leave and Parental Leave that may be taken by one employee for Maternity Leave and Parental Leave in respect of the same birth shall not exceed 78 weeks.
+The aggregate amount of leave that may be taken by more than one employee for Maternity Leave and Parental Leave in respect of the same birth shall not exceed 86 weeks, but the aggregate amount of leave that may be taken by one employee for Maternity Leave and Parental Leave that may be taken by one employee for Maternity Leave and Parental Leave that may be taken by one employee for Maternity Leave and Parental Leave in respect of the same birth shall not exceed 78 weeks.